-Performance outcomes Acceptable outcomes Complies Comments

-For accepted development subject to requirements and assessable development

-If affected by the vegetated buffer area element
+Performance outcomes Acceptable outcomes Complies Comments For accepted development subject to requirements and assessable development If affected by the vegetate d buffer area element

-Df A 4 - - O l' 0 Performance outcomes Acceptable outcomes Complies Comments PO1 Industrial development is appropriately screened from view to minimise impacts on the: (a) visual amenity and character of the local plan area; and (b) amenity of nearby land uses.
+Performance outcomes Acceptable outcomes Complies Comments PO1 Industrial development is appropriately screened from view to minimise impacts on the: (a) visual amenity and character of the local plan area; and (b) amenity of nearby land uses.
 AO1 A minimum 5 metre wide vegetated buffer area is provided in all areas of the site affected by the vegetated buffer element. n/a Not applicable.
 If in the Stable precinct PO2 Development facilitates the co-location of houses and stables while maintaining an appropriate level of amenity, having regard to emissions of: (a) noise; (b) odour; and (c) light Stables house no more than 10 animals and are: (a) separated by a minimum distance of 3 metres from any residential building on the same site; (b) separated by a minimum distance of 5 metres from any residential building on an adjoining site; and (c) setback a minimum of 6 metres from any road frontage. n/a Not applicable.
-If on a site with a frontage to the Byrnes Street core e lement PO3 Development with a frontage to the Byrnes Street core element is designed to minimise the dominance of vehicular access within the streetscape by: (a) providing vehicular access from an alternative frontage; (b) minimising the size of necessary vehicle access; and (c) maximising the area of the frontage used Where development has a frontage to the Byrnes Street core element, buildings are built to side boundaries, except for pedestrian access-ways and where alternative vehicular access is not available.
+If on a site with a frontage to the Byrnes Street core e lement PO3 Development with a frontage to the Byrnes Street core element is designed to minimise the dominance of vehicular access within the streetscape by: (a) providing vehicular access from an alternative frontage; (b) minimising the size of necessary vehicle access; and (c) maximising the area of the frontage used AO3.1 Where development has a frontage to the Byrnes Street core element, buildings are built to side boundaries, except for pedestrian access-ways and where alternative vehicular access is not available.
 In such instances, vehicular and pedestrian access-ways are not wider than 7 metres.
 Note-Refer to Figure A for further detail. n/a Not applicable.

 Performance outcomes Acceptable outcomes Complies Comments for pedestrian focussed activities.
 AO3.2 Vehicular access is not provided from Byrnes Street where a site has more than one frontage.
-If on a site affected by he Town centre fringe 6 metre setback element PO4 Larger destination-spectoremises that requirements that requirements that requirements that requirements the supported where it of the demonstrated that sufficient separation provided between the unand adjoining resident uses to adequately mitigated any potential impacts the amenity of adjoining premises, having regard (a) noise; (b) odour; (c) light; and (d) overlooking and privacy. are setback a minimum of 6 metres from the boundary affected by the Town centre fringe 6 metre setback element. n/a Not applicable.
-If in the Town centre fri nge precinct PO5 Development's address to to primary street frontage ensures: (a) car parking areas are not a dominant featurend parking is to be located between the building and n/a Not applicable. (b) sources of visual interest and casual surveillance of the street frontage are provided.
+If on a site affected by the Town centre fringe 6 metre setback element PO4 Larger destination-specific premises that require increased provision for car and service vehicle access are supported where it can be demonstrated that sufficient separation is provided between the use and adjoining residential uses to adequately mitigate any potential impacts on the amenity of adjoining premises, having regard to: (a) noise; (b) odour; (c) light; and (d) overlooking and privacy.
+Buildings and structures are setback a minimum of 6 metres from the boundary affected by the Town centre fringe 6 metre setback element. n/a Not applicable.
+If in the Town centre fringe e precinct PO5 Development's address to the primary street frontage ensures: (a) car parking areas are not a dominant feature; and AO5.1 No more than 50% of car parking is to be located between the building and the primary street frontage. n/a Not applicable. (b) sources of visual interest and casual surveillance of the street frontage are provided.
 AO5.2 Buildings include uses that orientated toward the primary street frontage with entrances and windows addressing the street. n/a Not applicable.